arnisoph/iac-vagrant/README.rst

 Additional resources
 --------------------

-Please see https://github.com/bechtoldt/vagrant-devenv for some more bits of information
+Please see https://github.com/bechtoldt/vagrant-devenv for some more bits of information.

 TODO